-There is one COBOL compiler for all Prime computers and PRIMOS levels.
+There is one COBOL compiler for all Prime computers.
 Source programs must meet the requirements of Prime's COBOL as specified in this manual.

-The COBOL compiler generates object code in the segmented-addressing (64V) mode suitable for processing by Prime's segmented-addressing loader (SEG) utility on Prime models 350 and up.
+The COBOL compiler generates object code in the segmented-addressing (64V) mode suitable for processing by Prime's segmented-addressing loader utility (SEG) on Prime models 350 and up.